 Just as the causes for stroke are very different in children than adults, so is treatment.
 Your child's plan of care will depend on the specific cause of the stroke, as well as other important factors such as age, size and medical issues.
 Some of the more common treatments stroke in children, teens and young adults include:

 For a child with sickle cell disease, blood transfusions may prevent strokes from occurring or recurring.
 Your doctor will discuss any risks and help to determine if this course of treatment is the right one for your child.

 The stroke and thrombosis team at Cook Children's has an outstanding track record in helping patients to recover and to regain as much of their mental and motor skills as possible.
-An amazing team with extensive knowledge of the types of disorders and issues that can cause stroke and treating those disorders in the tiniest of patients to young adults provides early prevention.
+An amazing team with extensive knowledge of disorders and issues that can cause stroke and treating those disorders in the tiniest of patients to young adults provides early prevention.
 And the chance to enjoy childhood and adulthood.